-TREX is running two route servers to facilitate the interconnection of members.
+TREX runs two route servers to facilitate the interconnection of members.
 The route servers accept all RIPE registered routes from all members that wish to peer with the route servers and announce those routes to all members that wish to receive them.
-They are eBGP route reflectors in essence.

 Both route servers are running BIRD right now.
 However, we have plans to change one of them to run some other software to protect the service from bugs occuring in either one of the chosen software routing daemons.
 Further details are as yet unavailable.

 The AS number that the servers use is 197032IPv4 routes

 bgp.he.net which is a 32-bit ASN.
 Members that wish to peer with it, but who cannot configure 32-bit ASNs in their routers should configure 23456IPv4 routes

 bgp.he.net instead.
 All ASNs visible via the route-servers have been collected into the AS macro AS197032:AS-ALL.
 The addresses of the servers are 188.8.131.52, 184.108.40.206, 2001:7f8:1d:4::1 and 2001:7f8:1d:4::2.